rudra-iitm-phd/rudra-iitm-phd.github.io/policy.md

 \end{align*}
 $$

-> *Think of a straw attached to a bicycle wheel:
-> at the top or bottom of its rotation, the straw is perfectly horizontal — the slope is zero.*
+> *Think of a straw attached to an invisible bicycle wheel and we are interested in finding out the top or the bottom of the wheel and as easy as it seems, it's only at the top or bottom of its rotation, the straw is perfectly parallel with the ground (the slope is zero) indicating the points we're interested in*

 ---